Did North Carolina accept the Medicaid Expansion?

 Residents who live in a state that has accepted the Obamacare Medicaid expansion can fill out their application online when they apply for health care through the Affordable Care Act website.
 Applicants will automatically be checked to see if they qualify for CHIP or Medicaid.
 This system allows individuals and families to apply for coverage using a single application.
 Obamacare Medicaid eligibility guidelines are simple to understand.
 ACA Medicaid participants must be younger than 65 years of age with incomes up to 133% of the federal poverty level.
 Under the Affordable Care Act expansion, states can provide coverage for low-income adults who may be without children.

-The Affordable Care Act Medicaid Expansion in North Carolina
+Find out More About the Affordable Care Act Medicaid Expansion in North Carolina

 Unfortunately, the ACA Medicaid expansion in North Carolina is not available yet.
 In 2013, a bill banning the Medicaid expansion in North Carolina was passed by North Carolina’s General Assembly.
 The Governor at the time, Pat McCrory (R), was eager to expand Affordable Care Act Medicaid coverage in NC to many residents in need, but was ultimately unable to when the state decided to not expand the program.
 There are currently over one million state residents participating in Medicaid, with the majority being children.
 North Carolina’s current governor, Roy Cooper (D), has announced multiple times that he plans to provide an NC Medicaid expansion through executive action to provide more coverage to people in need.
 A federal judge has temporarily suspended Governor Cooper’s North Carolina Medicaid expansion request, but Cooper is determined to utilize the ACA Medicaid expansion for residents in North Carolina.